yousafkhamza/AWS-Lambda-Cost-Optimization-with-Terraform/README.md

-# AWS-Lambda-Coast-Optimization-with-Terraform
+# AWS-Lambda-Cost-Optimization-with-Terraform

 [![Build](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 ---
 ## Description
-This is a terraform script for coast optimization using lambda.
+This is a terraform script for cost optimization using lambda.
 So, this script can set up a cron(schedule) to start and stop ec2 servers.
 So, if we need to work a server like an office time like 9:00 AM to 7:00 PM so we can save our time for the start and stop.

 ----
 ## Feature